MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

  ![Setting up for Work or School](images/surface-hub-3-oobe-fig4.png)

 ## Microsoft Teams Rooms setup

-Now you're ready to begin the Microsoft Teams Rooms setup experience.
+Now, you're ready to begin the Microsoft Teams Rooms setup experience.

 1. Agree to Microsoft Software License Terms and acknowledge that you have read the privacy statement at [https://aka.ms/privacy](https://aka.ms/privacy).
 Select **Next**.
 2. Enter your account and password.
 Select **Next**.
 3. Turn off Cortana Voice Activation, if desired.
 Select **Next**.
-4. Enter advanced settings including Exchange sign in and domain information.
+4. Enter advanced settings, including Exchange sign-in and domain information.
 Select **Next**.
-5. Select **Finish** to complete Microsoft Teams Rooms setup.
+5. Select **Finish** to complete the Microsoft Teams Rooms setup.

 ## Next steps

-- Although the OOBE process automatically downloads required updates, it's recommended to run Windows Update to ensure you have the latest.
-Sign into Surface Hub 3 with an admin account, open **Settings > Windows Update > Check for Updates**.
+- Although the OOBE process automatically downloads required updates, running Windows Update is recommended to ensure you have the latest.
+Sign in to Surface Hub 3 with an admin account, and open **Settings > Windows Update > Check for Updates**.
 - Review [Surface Hub 3 security best practices](surface-hub-3-security.md).
-At a mimimum, recommendations include changing the Administrator password, adding a UEFI password, and implementing appropriate physical security measures.
+At a minimum, recommendations include changing the Administrator password, adding a UEFI password, and implementing appropriate physical security measures.
 - [Update Surface Hub Pen firmware](surface-hub-pen-firmware.md)

 ## Learn more